 Assign Two-Factor or Multiple-Factor Authentication

 It’s possible to amplify password protection with a two-factor or multi-factor authentication (MFA) system.
-This approach requires the employees to enter their password and pass a security test to log into their account.
+This approach requires the employees to enter their password and pass a security test to log into their accounts.
 The security test can include multiple identification approaches, biometrics, facial recognition, or email confirmation.
-This authentication tactic is supported by the NIST guidelines, as it can significantly increase password security.
+The NIST guidelines support this authentication tactic, which can significantly increase password security.
 Unfortunately, the guidelines do not specify approved MFA sources.

 Avoid Frequent Password Changes